KieronKretschmar/MentorGG_DemoCentral/README.md

 - `MENTORINTERFACE_BASE_ADDRESS` : URI for MentorInterface.
 Specify "mock" to create an endpoint that always returns the lowest subscription
 - `MATCHRETRIEVER_BASE_ADDRESS` : URI for MatchRetriever [\*]

+## Loading the Subscription Config

+A SubscriptionConfig must be mounted to `/app/config/subscriptions.json` inside the container.

 # Flow
 General flow of demo aquisition